mtraynham/lodash-joins/README.md

 lodash-joins
 ============
-A library providing SQL-like joins for JavaScript Arrays.
+A library providing join algorithms for JavaScript Arrays.
 LoDash is the only dependency and this library appends itself as an extension to that library.

 Lodash already supports some standard SQL-like features: